perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

         }

-With that in place (and with a "\\ehw home, at; house, inside a" line in the "anÃ¡a" entry just to get the ball rolling), our program runs and spits out an English index after the Haida dictionary:
+With that in place (and with a "\\ehw home, at; house, inside a" line in the "anáa" entry just to get the ball rolling), our program runs and spits out an English index after the Haida dictionary:

 ![](/images/_pub_2004_03_25_dictionaries/reversed_index.gif){width="347"